 Please put a space between the colon following journal volume numbers and page numbers.

 Do not abbreviate authors' names with initials (e.g., J. Q. rather than James Q. Wilson) unless this is how the name appears in the cited work.

 Page citations should be written in the shortest form that you could comfortably speak them aloud, as in these examples: "10-12," "101-2," "213-14," "252-53."
 Do not use the abbreviation "p." or "pp."

 Please omit URLs from references to articles and blog posts that appear online.
 Instead include the name of the online publication and the date of the article or post.

 Weber, Max.
 1949. "'Objectivity' in Social Science and Social Policy."
 In The Methodology of the Social Sciences, ed.
 Edward A. Shils and Henry A. Finch.
 New York: The Free Press.

 Converse, Philip E. 2006.
 "The Nature of Belief Systems in Mass Publics."
 Critical Review 18(1-3): 1-74.

-20. Submit manuscripts to Jeffrey Friedman, Editor, at email@example.com.
+22. Submit manuscripts in PDF and Word to Jeffrey Friedman, Editor, at firstname.lastname@example.org.
 Be sure to include a substantive abstract (see above) and biographical note (see above).
 A c.v. is optional.
 Please let us know whether your submission is being submitted elsewhere.
 Please do not fax manuscripts.
 If you need to mail a manuscript instead of e-mailing it, send it to Critical Review Foundation, P.O.
 Box 869, Helotes, TX 78023.
 If you do not hear from us within three months, please feel free to inquire!